emacs-mirror/emacs/mps/manual/source/topic/error.rst

     for finalization, and then continued to run the garbage collector.
     See :ref:`topic-finalization-cautions` under
-    :ref:`topic-finalization`, which says, "You must destroy these pools by following the “safe tear-down” procedure described under :c:func:`mps_pool_destroy`."
+    :ref:`topic-finalization`, which says, "You must destroy these pools by following the ‘safe tear-down’ procedure described under :c:func:`mps_pool_destroy`."